 Image Courtesy Sarah Hafner

 The backplane of the LOCI-2 contains ten slots.
 The ninth slot (slots are numbered 1 through 10, front to rear) is for an optional Input/Ouput expansion.
 Some models of the LOCI-2 have this slot unpopulated, with empty cutouts for the edge connectors in the chassis, and block-off plates on the back panel where the I/O connectors would be.
 On LOCI-2's with the optional I/O expansion, slot nine is populated with edge connectors in the backplane, additional wiring connecting the ninth circuit board into the other calculator boards, and two connectors on the back panel of the calculator, labeled "INPUT" and "OUTPUT".
-A number of different Input/Output interfaces were available for the LOCI-2, including two different interfaces which would allow the connection of a Teletype Model ASR-33 terminal (Options C, E, and H), as well as the "LOCI Printer" (see above, Option D) that provides a 12-column printer to record results of calculations on adding-maching tape.
-The column printer is housed in a large cabinet with a pull-out drawer containing the printer itself, with the rest of the cabinet containing power supply, interface logic circuitry, and the driver circuitry for the printer.
+A number of different Input/Output interfaces were available for the LOCI-2, including two different interfaces which would allow the connection of a Teletype Model 33-ASR ASCII electromechanical data terminal (Options C, E, and H), as well as the "LOCI Printer" (see above, Option D) that provides a 12-column printer to record results of calculations on adding-machine tape.
+The column printer is housed in its own large cabinet with a pull-out drawer containing the printer module, with the rest of the cabinet containing power supply, interface logic circuitry, and the driver circuitry for the printer.

 The 1410A Core Memory Control Board

 The rear-most board in the LOCI-2A model controls the core memory used in the machine for memory register storage.
 The core plane is mounted on the rear of this circuit board, and connects to the circuit board with two small edge connectors.